3rd Grade Word Problem Strategies That Build Real Understanding

 What This Looks Like in Real Classrooms

-When I designed the series, I wanted it to do more than give students extra practice — I wanted it to support the real decisions teachers make every day.
+When I designed the series, I wanted it to do more than give students extra practice — I wanted it to support the real decisions you make every day.
 Here are a few ways those goals show up in the structure of the problems.

 Tiered Problems That Make Differentiation Manageable